mutant-city/k8s_study/Objects/Deployments/Deployment.md

     * If there is no readiness probe, then the container is considered as ready, as long as it could be started.
 So make sure that you define a readiness probe if you want to leverage that feature!
 * Rolling between replica sets
     * see: https://semaphoreci.com/blog/kubernetes-deployment
+* MaxUnavailable
-* MaxUnavailable: Setting MaxUnavailable to 0 means, “do not shutdown any old pod before a new one is up and ready to serve traffic“.
+    * Setting MaxUnavailable to 0 means, “do not shutdown any old pod before a new one is up and ready to serve traffic“.
+* MaxSurge
-* MaxSurge: Setting MaxSurge to 100% means, “immediately start all the new pods“, implying that we have enough spare capacity on our cluster, and that we want to go as fast as possible.
+    * Setting MaxSurge to 100% means, “immediately start all the new pods“, implying that we have enough spare capacity on our cluster, and that we want to go as fast as possible.
 * The default values for both parameters(MaxSurge and MaxUnavailable) are 25%, meaning that when updating a deployment of size 100, 25 new pods are immediately created, while 25 old pods are shutdown
-*  When we edit the deployment and trigger a rolling update, a new replica set is created.
+*  When we edit the deployment and trigger a rolling update, a new replica set is created with same labels.
 This replica set will create pods, whose labels will include (among others) run=web.
 As such, these pods will receive connections automatically.
 *  This means that during a rollout, the deployment doesn’t reconfigure or inform the load balancer that pods are started and stopped.
 It happens automatically through the selector of the service associated to the load balancer.

 * Deployment creates ReplicaSet creates Pods